Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 - Emphasis on post-meal glucose control

-This is why Mediterranean-style and lower-carbohydrate approaches often outperform low-fat diets for triglyceride reduction.
+This is why Mediterranean-style and lower-carbohydrate approaches often outperform low-fat diets in reducing triglycerides.

 Some medications lower LDL without meaningfully improving the atherogenic index.
 This explains why cardiovascular risk sometimes remains elevated despite treatment.